JoKerDii/DS-FAS/docs/notes/01_preprocessing.md

   * Combine categorical features

   > **Question 2**: Suppose we fit a tree-based model.
-In which cases laebl encoding can be better to use than one-hot encoding?
+In which cases label encoding can be better to use than one-hot encoding?
   >
   > * <u>When categorical feature is ordinal</u>.
 Correct!
 Label encoding can lead to better quality if it preserves correct order of values.
 In this case a split made by a tree will divide the feature to values 'lower' and 'higher' that the value chosen for this split.
   > * <u>When we can come up with label encoder, that assigns close labels to similar (in terms of target) categories.</u> Correct!
 First, in this case tree will achieve the same quality with less amount of splits, and second, this encoding will help to treat rare categories.